Who doesn’t love the creamy, seductive texture of cheesecake, baked or raw? I can eat it till the cows come home.

 - 1 tsp vanilla extract

-- 1-2 tsp instant coffee dissolved in 1 tsp hot water
+- 1-2 teaspoons instant coffee dissolved in 1 teaspoon hot water

 - Whip the cream and vanilla extract to a firm peak stage.
 Using an electric mixer, beat the cream cheese and the sugar until light and fluffy.
 Add the Bailey's Irish Cream and the coffee mixture into the cream cheese and mix together.
 Fold in the whipped cream and pour the mixture into the cheesecake pans.